leif-behrens/wiki-portfolio/home-lab/Services/Wiki.md

 # Running Wiki.js Locally in Docker on Raspberry Pi

 I wanted a way to document my technical projects and create a personal knowledge base.
-After looking into different options, I came across Wiki.js and found that it supports various self-hosting methods — including Docker.
+Someone recommended Wiki.js and found that it supports various self-hosting methods — including Docker.

-Since I’ve recently started working more with Docker and wanted to deepen my understanding, I decided to run Wiki.js locally on my Raspberry Pi inside a container.
+Since I had already started working more with Docker and wanted to deepen my knowledge, I decided to run Wiki.js locally on my Raspberry Pi using containers.

 <br>